donovanmagryta/USB-Rubber-Ducky-Course/README.md

 # USB-Rubber-Ducky-Course
-DuckyScript Programs from course projects.
+DuckyScript programs from course projects.
 These can be easily converted to Arduino ATMega32u4 board compatible scripts via the tool at this link: https://seytonic.com/ducky/ (dckuino.js)

 autoinstall.txt - Automatically download and install a program from the web in Windows 10